ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ### **Research Data File metadata properties**

-The *Research Data File* entity requires a data submitter to provide information about file format, technical replicate, experiment, name, dataset and whether the file is included in the submission.
-It is also recommended to provide information about sequencing lane.
-Optional property include ega accession.
+The *Research Data File* entity requires a data submitter to provide information about the file format, technical replicate, the *Experiment* that generated this *Research Data File*, the file name, the *Dataset* and whether the file is included in the submission.
+It is also recommended to provide information about the sequencing lane.
+The EGA accession ID is an optional property.

 ## **Analysis**